csula/cs590-fall-2015/README.md

 ## Announcements

+* [10/9/2015] A number of students asked what do they need to review to be prepared for the quiz.
+Students need do the reading and watch the videos.
+There are papers and articles that I have and will list.
+Students are responsible for reading these papers and articles.
+As for the programming part, the quiz will include simple code snippets.
+You will not be asked to write a full application during the quiz (this is not feasible nor practical).

 * [10/8/2015] A student asked me this question:

 > I had a doubt regarding the "let" function, while teaching us you told us that "let" function can be used to create variables which could be used within a particular scope.